mobb-dev/sonarqube-mobb-fixer-action/README.md

-# Mobb Fixer for Checkmarx One GitHub Integration
+# Mobb Fixer for SonarCloud's Webhook based GitHub PR Integration

 This action is used alongside the Sonarcloud's native Webhook integration with GitHub where SonarCloud publishes a scan report in the Pull Request's comment section.